 - Avoid overdraft fees: As long as you stay within your credit limit, you won't have to worry about overdraft fees.

-Using a credit card to improve credit score
+How to use a credit card to improve credit score

 Credit cards can help improve your credit score over time, especially if you make frequent purchases and pay off your balance in full each month.
 Credit cards have a specified credit limit that may provide more flexibility when it comes to making purchases or if emergency expenses come up.
 Debit cards could help you stay within your budget since your purchases are deducted from your checking account.
 Although only credit cards directly affect your credit score, both debit and credit cards can play a role in your personal finances.